 Friday the 13th

-When a lakeside camp in the middle of the woods is closed down because an unseen assailant stalked and killed two camp counselors, it might be tempting fate to returning there and reopen the camp years later.
-Friday the 13th appropriately sees that unseen assailant return to pick off the new camp counselors in the woods.
+When a lakeside camp in the middle of the woods is closed down because an unseen assailant stalked and killed two camp counsellors, it might be tempting fate to returning there and reopen the camp years later.
+Friday the 13th appropriately sees that unseen assailant return to pick off the new camp counsellors in the woods.
 But it’s not the iconic, hockey mask clad Jason Voorhees who’s not behind the killings, it’s his mother Pamela.
 She’s been driven mad by the death of her son and doesn’t stop killing until she’s unceremoniously decapitated.
 So is it safe to go back in the woods after that?
 Sure, as long as you’re not worried about a resurrected Jason and his machete.

 The Cabin in the Woods